 “Come on.
 I’m giving you one of the best rooms.”

 I continued on down the hall.
 She opened a door at the end to a large room with simple furnishings.

 It was eye catching but not because of the aesthetics of the place.
 It was dark and smelled like the rest of the club.

-It was because on the farthest wall hung a full sized picture of the lady herself looking elegant in one of her signature red dresses.
+It was because on the farthest wall hung a full sized picture of the Boss Lady herself looking elegant in one of her signature red dresses.
 I looked to the real her but she was in a daze.
 Her head cocked to one side, doe eyed like she was in the presence of some kind of pop idol.
 I don’t think anyone has ever looked at a loved one the way Tabitha looked at herself.